Qauqaut people

-The Qauqaut (猴猴族 (Hóuhóuzú)) were a Taiwanese aboriginal people who lived primarily in the town of Su-ao in Yilan County.
-They spoke the Basay language, which is a Kavalanic language.
+The Qauqaut (猴猴族 (Hóuhóuzú)) were a Taiwanese Indigenous people who lived primarily in the town of Su-ao in Yilan County.
+They spoke the Basay language, which is a Kavalanic language, an Austronesian language family of Taiwan.
 According to Japanese anthropologist Inō Kanori, the Qauqaut people had been assimilated by the Kavalan people by early 20th century.
 The Qauqaut people are not recognised by the government of Taiwan.